Ennodia vs Agent Frameworks

 Choose an Agent Framework When

-Section titled “Choose an Agent Framework When”- You are designing the agent workflow yourself.
+Section titled “Choose an Agent Framework When”- You define the agent workflow.

 - You need custom roles, memory, state, routing, or persistence.